Ganja, Azerbaijan: 20th century

-Ganja—known then as Yelisavetpol—was one of the main sites of the Armenian–Tatar massacres of 1905–07.
+Ganja—known then as Yelizavetpol—was one of the main sites of the Armenian–Tatar massacres of 1905–07.
 In 1918, Ganja became the temporary capital of the Azerbaijan Democratic Republic, at which point it was renamed Ganja again, until Baku was recaptured from the British-backed Centrocaspian Dictatorship.
 In April 1920, the Red Army occupied Azerbaijan.
 In May 1920, Ganja was the scene of an abortive anti-Soviet rebellion, during which the city was heavily damaged by fighting between the insurgents and the Red Army.
 In 1935, Joseph Stalin renamed the city Kirovabad after Sergei Kirov.
 In 1991, Azerbaijan re-established its independence, and the ancient name of the city was given back.
 For many years the 104th Guards Airborne Division of the Soviet Airborne Troops was based in the town.

 In November 1988, the Kirovabad pogrom forced the local Armenian population to leave the city.

 21st century

 Reconstruction in the 21st century has led to dramatic changes in the city's urban development, transforming the old Soviet city into a hub of high-rise, mixed-use buildings.

 In 2008, Ganja Mausoleum Gates were built on the basis of sketches of ancient Ganja gates made by local master Ibrahim Osmanoğlu in 1063.

 In 2020, during the Nagorno-Karabakh conflict, Ganja came under bombardment by Armenian armed forces several times, killing 32 civilians and injuring dozens more.
 On 11 October, a residential apartment block in Azerbaijan's city of Ganja was destroyed overnight in an Armenian missile strike, killing 10 civilians and wounding 34 others.
 The Armenian MoD denied that this came from its territory, while Artsakh stated that Armenian forces had targeted and destroyed the Ganja military airbase on Ganja International Airport, which they alleged was used to bombard Artsakh's capital Stepanakert and also stated that the Azerbaijani population were given warning to move away from military facilities to avoid collateral damage.
-Subsequently, both a correspondent reporting from the scene for a Russian media outlet and the airport director denied that the airport, which was not operational since March due to the COVID-19 pandemic, had been shelled.
+Subsequently, both a correspondent reporting from the scene for a Russian media outlet and the airport director denied that the airport, which had not been operational since March due to the COVID-19 pandemic, had been shelled.
 On 17 October, 21 civilians were killed and more than 50 injured when an Armenian SCUD B ballistic missile hit a residential area in Ganja.